 Below is another example of gated content from Twenty Over Ten and Lead Pilot user, Mark Sharp Retirement.
 The call-to-action “Receive Our Weekly Newsletter in Your Inbox” will lead the visitors to a landing page where they simply have to put in their name and email address in order to receive the useful tips and information straight to their inbox.

 Should I Gate My Content?

 Deciding whether or not to gate content can be a tough decision.
 Ultimately, a lot of it depends on your goals.
 While gaining qualified leads is always an awesome opportunity, gated content can also be less optimal for SEO purposes.
 Therefore, it is important to take a minute to ask yourself some questions before deciding if the content you’re sharing is worth potentially losing visitors who don’t want to share information.
 A lot of this comes down to your specific audience and how your content will be of use to them.

 One big thing to ask yourself is how much of the content you’re providing is simply sales information.
 If you’re asking clients to give out their name and email, they need to receive helpful knowledge in return, not just receiving a PDF version of your sales pitch.
 They can get that from your website for free!

-A lot of marketers think that creating gated content needs to be a time consuming process.
+A lot of marketers think that creating gated content needs to be a time-consuming process.
 The good news is, it doesn’t have to be!
 A lot of content you have already created can be combined and used successfully as gated content.
-You’ve likely already done research and compiled useful tips in the areas your firm specializes in, so use some of this in the content you decide to share.
+You’ve likely already done the research and compiled useful tips in the areas your firm specializes in, so use some of this in the content you decide to share.